 The more realistic your resolutions, the more likely you’ll see them through.

-If your new year’s resolution is to exercise more, then start small.
+If your New Year resolves to exercise more, then start small.
 Instead of planning a 5-day workout week, go for 20 minutes a day and then increase gradually.

 You’ll find that, as with all goals, as soon as you start seeing what you’ve accomplished, you’ll be pumped to do even more.
-However, it ís crucial that you stay away from the ‘all-or-nothing’ approach.
+However, you must stay away from the ‘all-or-nothing’ approach.
 Doing something, even if it’s a small piece of what you had originally planned, is much better and more productive than doing nothing at all.